baratamvidyadhar/MemoryGame/README.md

 1)Will Add the multiple player functionality.
 2)Game Levels

+If solution import is failing try import .msapp directly
-#contributors can reach out to me for collaborate to implement
+#contributors can reach out to me for collaboration